mDIS For Developers (ICDP internal)

 and reload the 404 page.

 Run the indexing script again.
-It must be run from within directory dis-docs/_work/dis-search/
+It must be run from within the directory dis-docs/_work/dis-search/

 to create correct URLs.